-You'll be spending your nights in hotels at each step on this tour, ranging from comfortable to basic levels, but always authentic and a great opportunity to interact with the locals and fellow travellers alike.
+You'll be spending your nights in hotels at each step on this tour, ranging from comfortable to basic levels.
 Hotels in Europe often don't have double beds, but rather two single beds that can be pushed together.

 3. Bike helmets are compulsory on this trip.
 We are unable to hire bike helmets locally so please ensure you bring your own bike helmet from home.